git-wt

 Interactive navigation between worktrees sorted by modification time

-Clean stale worktrees for branches deleted from remote
+Clean stale worktrees for branches deleted from remote (orphaned or upstream-gone, with auto fetch --prune)

 Nested subdirectories for branch names with slashes